bgachara/bgachara.github.io/posts/databases.md

     - Better performance and efficiency.

 - Design Issues
   - How does the application find data?
   - Where does the application send queries?
   - How to execute queries on distributed data?
     - Push query to data.
     - Pull data to query.
   - How does the DBMS ensure correctness?
   - How do we divide the database across resources?

 - Homogenous Nodes
   - Every node in the cluster can perform the same set of tasks(albeit on potentially different partitions of data)
   - Makes provisioning and failover easier.

 - Heterogenous Nodes
   - Nodes are assigned specific tasks
   - Can allow a single physical node to host multiple "virtual" node types for dedicated tasks.

 - Data Transperancy
   - Apps should not be required to know where data is physically located in a distributed DBMS
     - query on a single node should have same results as distributed db.
+  - In practice, developers need to be aware of the communication costs of queries to avoid excessively expensive data movement.

 - Database Partitioning
   - Split database across multiple resources
     - Disks, nodes, processors
     - Often called "Sharding"
   - DBMS executes query fragments on each partition and then combines the results to produce a single answer.
   - DBMS can partition physically(shared nothing) or logically(shared disk)

-- Naive TABLE pARTITIONING
+- Naive TABLE Partitioning
   - Assign an entire table to a single node.
   - Assume that each node has enough storage space for an entire table
   - Ideal if queries never join data across tables stored on different nodes and access patterns are uniform.

 - Vertical Partitioning
   - Split a table's attributes into separate partitions.
-  - Must store tuple information to reconstruct the original record
+  - Must store tuple information to reconstruct the original record.

 - Horizontal Partitioning
   - Split a table's tuples into disjoint subsets based on some partitioning key and scheme
-    - choose column that divided the datase equally in terms of size, load, usage
+    - Choose column that divided the database equally in terms of size, load, usage
   - Partitioning schemes
     - Hashing
     - Ranges
     - Predicates

 - Logical Partitioning vs Physical Partitioning

 - Consistent Hashing*
   - Solution to rehashing on mod change.
   - Learn more about this.

 - Single Node vs Distributed
+  - A single node txn only accesses data that is contained on one partition so DBMS doesn't need to check behaviour of concurrent txns running on other nodes.
-  - A distributed txn accesses data at one or more partitions
+  - A distributed txn accesses data at one or more partition and therefore requires expensive coordination.
-    - Requires expensive coordination.

 - Transaction Coordination
   - Need a way to coordinate their execution on the system if our DBMS supports multi-operation and distributed txns.
   - Two different approaches